slongerbeam/mediatree/Documentation/media/v4l-drivers/imx.rst

 time every frame, not a fixed value), we can use it to detect the corrupt fields using a frame interval monitor.
-If the FIM detects a bad frame interval, the ipuX_csiY subdev will send the event V4L2_EVENT_IMX_FRAME_INTERVAL_ERROR.
-Userland can register with the FIM event notification on the ipuX_csiY subdev device node.
+If the FIM detects a bad frame interval, the ipuX_csiY subdev will send the event V4L2_EVENT_IMX_FRAME_INTERVAL_ERROR (0x08000001).
+Userland can register with the FIM event notification on the ipuX_csiY subdev device node or the ipuX_csiY capture device node.
 Userland can issue a streaming restart when this event is received to correct the rolling/split image.

 The ipuX_csiY subdev includes custom controls to tweak some dials for FIM.
 If one of these controls is changed during streaming, the FIM will